thejcannon/thejcannon.me/next/index.md

 of worms the author(s) didn't want to open).
 But, again, this is merely a convention.

 So let's say you wanted to map module names to package names?
 How well would you be doing so only via conventions?
+How unique are modules?
 What are the conventions, and who isn't following them?

 Well, that's exactly what I needed to find out for my hobby project, so hop in!
 Come along!